allenanselmo/species-reviewer-naba/README.md

-# MoBI Model Review Tool
+# NABA Model Review Tool

 ## Prerequisites
 Before we begin, make sure you have a fresh version of [Node.js](https://nodejs.org/en/) and NPM installed.
 The current Long Term Support (LTS) release is an ideal starting point.

 ## Installing
 To begin, fork this repository and clone it to your computer:

 ```sh